kerenrachev/Envitech/README.md

-# How to run the app
+# Keren Rachev's project

 Check the live demo here: [https://kerenrachev-envitech.netlify.app/](https://kerenrachev-envitech.netlify.app/)

-## Available Scripts
+### How to run the application locally

+Clone the repository, and open the project in your preffered IDE

-In the project directory, you can run:
+In the project directory, open the terminal, you can run:

 ### `npm install`